-From January 2013, trials of drugs and medical devices will be considered for publication only if the authors commit to making the relevant anonymised patient level data available on reasonable request (see editorial).
+Since January 2013, we have considered trials of drugs and medical devices for publication only if the authors commit to making the relevant anonymised patient level data available on reasonable request (see editorial).
 This policy applies to any research article that reports the main endpoints of a randomised controlled trial of one or more drugs or medical devices in current use, whether or not the trial was funded by industry.

-Other requirements: please also provide the trial registration details, the relevant completed CONSORT checklist, and the original study protocol for use in confidence during peer review (or a revised protocol along with explanation of the revisions).
+Other requirements: please also provide the trial registration details, the relevant completed CONSORT checklist, a completed TIDieR checklist if appropriate, and the original study protocol for use in confidence during peer review (or a revised protocol along with explanation of the revisions).
 Please declare the details of all sources of funding for the study; provide statements of competing interests and contributorship; fully describe the role of the study sponsors; provide a statement on the independence of researchers from funders; and state whether all authors had full access to and can take responsibility for the data and analyses.
-All of these items are explained in more detail below in the general advice about research articles.
+All of these items are explained in more detail in the general advice about research articles, below.

-Which drug and device trials does BMJ prioritise?
+Which drug and device trials does The BMJ prioritise?

 In addition, we will give greater priority to a drug or device trial if it:

-For all research articles: we encourage authors of all BMJ research articles - whether reporting randomised controlled trials or other study types - to link their articles to the raw data from their studies.
-Our policy on drug and device trials requires data sharing on request as a minimum - if authors of such trials are willing to go further and share the data openly, so much the better.
+For all research articles: we encourage authors of all research articles in The BMJ - whether reporting randomised trials or other study types - to link their articles to the raw data from their studies.
+For clinical trials, we require data sharing on request as a minimum - if authors of such trials are willing to go further and share the data openly, so much the better.

-Where should data be deposited?
-Authors may choose to deposit their data in an institutional, national, or other repository.
-The BMJ has partnered with the Dryad Digital Repository datadryad.org to make open deposition easy and to allow direct linkage by doi from the dataset to the BMJ article and back (for BMJ articles' datasets see here)
+The BMJ has partnered with the Dryad digital repository datadryad.org to make open deposition easy and to allow direct linkage by doi from the dataset to The BMJ's article and back (for The BMJ's articles' datasets see here)

 Consent is particularly important because participants may be identifiable in a dataset - even an "anonymised" one that does not contain names or addresses.
 The combination of three or more indirect identifiers such as age, sex, and an unusual clinical detail may be enough for at least the participant, or another interested party, to recognise themselves.